GRE Flashcards · Set 5

 push gently, prod

-She nudged him gently to remind him of his lines during the play.
+him gently to remind him of his lines during the play.

 dilate